Engineering Leadership

 A three-year roadmap that locks every quarter is fiction.
 One with no direction is chaos.
 The job is building the version that holds a line while reality keeps moving it.

-Read →Scaling a SaaS Engineering Org Without Breaking What Works
+Read →How to Scale a SaaS Engineering Team Without Breaking It

 Scaling a SaaS org breaks more from added process than added people.
 The job is to grow capacity without grinding down the trust and speed that got you here.